Russia denies allegations of endangering ISS astronauts - ExBulletin

 The Russian space agency Roscosmos would not confirm or deny that the attack took place, saying only that the unconditional safety of the crew has been and remains our top priority.

-After the situation became clear early Monday morning, those on board the International Space Station – four Americans, a German and two Russians – were ordered to seek immediate shelter in their anchored capsules.
-They spent two hours in two capsules, finally appearing only to close and reopen lids in the station’s individual laboratories in each orbit, or 1 1/2 hours, as they passed by or through space debris.
+As soon as the situation became clear early Monday morning, those on board the International Space Station, four Americans, a German and two Russians were ordered to immediately seek shelter in their anchored capsules.
+They spent two hours in two capsules, finally appearing only to close and reopen the lids of individual station laboratories in each orbit, or 1 1/2 hours, while passing near or through space debris.

 NATO Secretary-General Jens Stoltenberg agreed that Russia’s actions endangered the space station.